alfredxiao/my-cheatsheets/network/ss.md

 * `ss -p` display PID/program name for sockets
 * `ss -t` only tcp sockets
 * `ss -u` only udp sockets

+* meant to replace netstat?
+* The main reason a user would use the ss command is to view what connections are currently established between their local machine and remote machines, statistics about those connections, etc.
+* `ss -s` for summary